fg-research/website/docs/_sources/blog/general/posts/commodity-forecasting-forgan.rst.txt

     <p>
     We will download the daily close prices of Bloomberg Commodity Index from the 28<sup>th</sup> of July 2022 to the 26<sup>th</sup> of July 2024 from <a href="https://finance.yahoo.com" target="_blank">Yahoo!
 Finance</a>.
     We will train the model on the data up to the 12<sup>th</sup> of June 2024, and use the trained model to predict the subsequent 30 days of data up to the 26<sup>th</sup> of July 2024.
-    We will find that the ForGAN model achieves a mean absolute error of 0.51 and mean absolute percentage error of 0.5% over the considered 30-days period.
+We will find that the ForGAN model achieves a mean absolute percentage error of less than 1% over the considered 30-days period.
     </p>

 ******************************************